 How To Make Mary Berry Slow Roasted Lamb

-- Prepare the vegetables.
-While the lamb is browning, boil the quartered onions in water for 10 minutes.
-Add the potato slices and boil for another 4 minutes.
-Drain the vegetables well.
+- Parboil the vegetables: Boil the onion quarters in water for 10 minutes.
+Toss in the potato slices and boil for a further 4 minutes.
+Drain them in a colander until they’re dry.

-- Make the gravy.
-To make the gravy, spoon 3 tablespoons of the reserved lamb fat into a saucepan.
-Add the flour and stir over the heat for 30 seconds.
-Gradually whisk in the hot stock, red wine, redcurrant jelly, and Worcestershire sauce.
-Continue to whisk until the gravy thickens and is bubbling.
-Add a little gravy browning for color, if you like.
+- Make the gravy: Put 3 tbsp of the lamb fat into a pan and stir in the flour for 30 seconds.
+Whisk in the 450ml (16fl oz) of stock, red wine, redcurrant jelly, and Worcestershire sauce.
+Keep whisking over a medium heat until the liquid bubbles and thickens.

 Recipe Tips